frodef/getx/README.md

 A DWIM-ish mechanism to query hierarchical data structures.
 Or, CL:GETF on steriods!

+## Syntax

+    (getx:? data &rest indicators)

 ## Description

-The main function is GETX:? which performs a Getx query.
+The main function GETX:? performs a getx query.
 The first argument is the data-structure to be queried, while the remaining arguments, called indicators, specify the query.
 For example:

     > (defparameter *data* '(:foo 1 :bar 2 :zap (:zonk 400 :zupp 500)))
     > (getx:? *data* :zap :zonk) => 400